Joachim Weimann

 Joachim Weimann (born February 14, 1956) is a German economist.
 He is currently the chair for Economic Policy at the Otto-von-Guericke University Magdeburg.
 Weimann's research interests include environmental economics and behavioral economics.

 Career

-Born in Düsseldorf, Northrhine-Westphalia, Weimann attended the University of Bielefeld.
+Born in Düsseldorf, Northrhine-Westphalia, Weimann attended Bielefeld University.
 He earned his doctoral degree in 1987, and his Habilitation in 1992, both from the University of Dortmund.
 In 1994 he was offered a professorship at the University of Magdeburg.
 Among his doctorate students was Axel Ockenfels.